SiberianComrade3/terraform-vagrant-docker-demo/README.md

 5. Install **Terraform**.
 The demonstration was tested on Terraform version 1.1.x+.
 See the official instructions from HashiCorp: https://learn.hashicorp.com/tutorials/terraform/install-cli.

 6. Set shell auto-completion feature for Terraform to simplify further command line tasks.
 Run: `terraform -install-autocomplete`.
-It will append a line to your `.bashrc` file in your home directory.
+It will append a line to file `.bashrc` in your home directory.
 In order to activate this auto-completion functionality you should either re-open your shell or run the added line in the existing shell.

 7. (Optionally) Install command line tool `openstack`.
 This tool will be helpful for checking cloud objects, review their parameters, etc. Consult the documentation at https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html.